expo/expo/docs/pages/guides/environment-variables.md

 sidebar_title: Environment variables
 ---

+> Are you using [EAS Build](/build/introduction/)?
+Make sure to check out our [Secrets documentation](/build-reference/variables.md), which lines out the best ways to integrate values that are too sensitive to include in your source code and git repository.

 Environment variables are global values that are defined in your system.
 Without these variables, your operating system wouldn't know what to do when you execute a command like `expo start`.
 Under the hood, it uses the [`PATH`](http://www.linfo.org/path_env_var.html) variable to fetch a list of directories to search for the `expo` executable.

 Because they are defined globally, these variables are useful to change the behavior of code _without changing the code itself_.
 Just like your system behaving "differently" when adding directories to the `PATH` variable, you can implement these in your Expo app as well.
 For example, you can enable or disable certain features when building a testing version of your app, or you can switch to a different API endpoint when building for production.